 Composing minimal shots seems easy.
 Because there are so few items in the image, they have to be styled and perfectly placed to work.

 Same goes with placing a pair of botanical scissors in your shot.
-You can see a lot of these kind of shots on Pinterest.
+You can see a lot of these kinds of shots on Pinterest.
 If you wouldn’t cut anything in your shot with it, then don’t put it in there.

 Here are some more guidelines about selecting your props:

 - Use small props.
-Even regular sized dinner plates will look huge to the camera and dominate the image.
+Even regular-sized dinner plates will look huge to the camera and dominate the image.
 Scale and size is a very important aspect of composition.
-I usually use salad plates and smaller cake stands in my cake photography
+I usually use salad plates, and smaller cake stands in my cake photography

 - Watch for glare.
 Shiny utensils and dishes will reflect the light in a way that can be very distracting.
 This is one reason why I love the patina of vintage cutlery.